 Quality, comprehensive, affordable health care is essential for the economic and social success of West Virginia families.
 Children are our state’s future and we must invest in their physical and mental health so that they succeed in school and life.
-While there is gridlock at the federal level, there is ample opportunity for bipartisan investments to expand access to affordable health care at the state level.
+While there is often partisan gridlock at the federal level, there is ample opportunity for bipartisan investments to expand access to affordable health care at the state level.

-Third, West Virginia can only move forward as a state when we invest in all families through initiatives that reduce the cost of health coverage, necessary care and prescription drugs, and enable all our families to remain healthy.
-We support initiatives to address social determinates of health such as food security and housing assistance in all health care and coverage programs, and to expand the use of Early and Periodic Screening, Diagnostic and Treatment (EPSDT) and other Medicaid supports for prevention and early intervention to help children and youth and strengthen families.
+Third, West Virginia can only move forward as a state when we invest in all families through initiatives that reduce the cost of health coverage, necessary care, and prescription drugs, and enable all our families to remain healthy.
+We support continued initiatives to address social determinates of health such as food security and housing assistance in all health care and coverage programs, and to expand the use of Early and Periodic Screening, Diagnostic and Treatment (EPSDT) and other Medicaid supports for prevention and early intervention to help children and youth and strengthen families.
 In the same way that West Virginia demonstrated how to quickly and proactively respond to the COVID-19 threat, our state now needs to show the country how we can be a “leader state” and create a more affordable, universal health care system for our families.

 Expand Medicaid coverage to one year postpartum for women up to 300 percent of the Federal Poverty Level